Generate a CLI Command Summary in Markdown

 --interactive=false

-JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR must be set before running the commands you want to capture.
+You must set JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR before you run the commands you want to capture.

 Examples